-The closer you are to that person, the more likely you are to enable their behaviors.
-This is because, the closer you are, the more likely you are to accept, forgive, and trust them when they tell you they’re making changes.
+The closer you are to that person, the more likely you are to enable their behaviors without knowing that this could have damaging consequences.
+This is because the closer you are, the more likely you are to accept, forgive, and trust them when they tell you they’re making changes.
 Plus, the more likely you are to fear hurting the individual or pushing them further away.

 It’s not easy for a drug or alcohol user to stay away from drugs or alcohol if they are in their presence.
 Keeping beer, liquor, and wine in the house or prescription drugs on display (or in easy access) can make it difficult for someone with an addiction.